 Amy Wu and the Perfect Bao by Kat Zhang, illustrated by Charlene Chua

 Amy can do a lot of things, but she can’t make bao very well.
-Amy watches the dough rise, her dad rolls the dough while Amy’s dad makes the filling.
-Amy tries to make her own bao but she tries and tries and she just can’t.
+Amy tries to make her own bao, but she tries and isn’t successful.
 Then Amy has a great idea — to make Amy-sized pieces.
 Perfect!
 They get boiled and taste delicious.
-Want to make your own bao?
 There’s a family recipe in the back.
 A yummy introduction to Chinese dumplings and that with a little creative problem-solving, you can achieve your goals.